 ELP Standards 1 - 7 highlight the language skills highlight the language skills required for ELLs to engage in content-specific practices necessary for full engagement in English language arts and literacy, mathematics, and science.
 Standards 8-10 highlight the linguistic skills needed to support Standards 1-7.
-For example, ELP Standard 8 (An ELL can determine the meaning of words and phrases in oral presentations and literary and informational text) is necessary in order for ELLs to engage with ELP Standard 1 (An ELL can construct meaning from oral presentations and literary and informational text through level appropriate listening, reading, and viewing).
+For example, ELP Standard 8 (An ELL can determine the meaning of words and phrases in oral presentations and literary and informational text) is necessary in order for ELLs to engage with ELP Standard 1 (An ELL can construct meaning from oral presentations and literary and informational text) is necessary in order for ELLs to engage with ELP Standard 1 (An ELL can construct meaning from oral presentations and literary and informational text).

 The final section of the framework provides instructors with a comprehensive list of Life and Work Competencies.
-The CCR and ELP Standards should be taught contextually by building lessons around the life and work competencies that relate to students' personal and career goals.
+The ABE and ELP Standards should be taught contextually by building lessons around the life and work competencies that relate to students' personal and career goals.
 Many of the competencies can be taught across the full range of the Adult ESOL levels, while some are more applicable to beginning levels and others to advanced levels.